alexandrepiveteau/kotlin-graphs/README.md

 + Reasonably fast and avoids auto-boxing on JVM
 + Works on Kotlin/JVM, Kotlin/JS and Kotlin/Native

+> [!WARNING]
-> :warning: This library is still in heavy development, and you should expect
+> This library is still in heavy development, and you should expect
 > the following:
 >
 > + The API is not stable, and may change at any time.